magicallyoffline/DesertSignals/README.md

   # Video Demo
   Enjoy our 30 second video demo here: 🌕 https://youtu.be/8nuQSTnmLU8 🌕
+  - Audio is a custom track produced by me with freshly synthesized and original sounds.
+Some free NASA sounds were morphed and edited a bit.
+Those sampled sounds are directly from NASA.gov.
+Video is more symbolic due to some technical difficulties recording my screen for the front end demo, but the mission remains the same.

 # Raspberry Pi Spectrometer — NASA Hackathon Build